bipinKrishnan/ml-recipe-book/_build/html/_sources/causal_lm.md

 )
 ```

-We will load the configurations for GPT-2 as well as overwrite some of them according to our usecase.
+All the required values for the configuration are loaded from the pretrained GPT-2's configuration.
+We will overwrite some of them according to our usecase.
 Since we are using a separate tokenizer that tokenizes code, the length of the vocabulary will be different from what GPT-2 was trained on, so we need to overwrite that value with the length of our vocabulary.

 Also, the token id for special tokens(like begining of sequence(bos), end of sequence(eos)) may be different, so we need to overwrite those with what our tokenizer uses.
 The default context length(```n_ctx```) that GPT-2 model uses is 1024, we have overwritten it to ```max_length```, i.e, 128.